Open-Cascade-SAS/OCCT/dox/technical_overview/technical_overview.md

 * all references to shapes indicate OCCT shapes unless otherwise explicitly stated;
 * a root entity is the highest level entity of any given type, i.e. an entity that is not referenced by any other one.

-It is possible to learn more about the STEP interface from STEP User's guide See also: our web site at E-learning and Training.
+It is possible to learn more about the STEP interface from <a href="user_guides__step.html">STEP User's guide</a>.

+See also: our web site at <a href="http://www.opencascade.org/support/training/">E-learning and Training</a>.

 @subsection OCCT_TOVW_SECTION_6_4 STL